Living in Canton: Why this cool, creative neighbourhood is one of the UK’s best places to live

 Overview

-Canton is a thriving Cardiff suburb celebrated for its cultural diversity and strong community spirit.
+Named the third coolest neighbourhood in the UK by Time Out in 2025, Canton has truly cemented its reputation as one of Cardiff’s most vibrant and desirable places to live.
+Just a short stroll from the city centre, this thriving suburb blends Welsh heritage, creativity, and community spirit in perfect balance.
 Blending the old with the new, it offers a variety of amenities such as well-loved restaurants, independent shops, and green spaces, and is also the proud home of Welsh football.
 With excellent transport connections to the city centre, it's a convenient choice for commuters.
 Known for its vibrant community events and deep local pride, Canton appeals to young professionals, first-time buyers, and families alike, all while preserving its rich historical character.

 History & Background